allegro/blog/_posts/2022-06-23-event-storming-workshops.md

     * *Is there anything else happening between X and Y*
 * Alternative - ask about alternative events
     * *What if X did not happen*
-    * *What if 10% of X happened or 150% of X happened *
+    * *What if 10% of X happened or 150% of X happened*

 ## Phase 4 People and systems

 ### What is happening

-When we finish enforcing the timeline and we have a consistent story/flow of our business we can add people and external systems.
-We need them for clarity and better understanding of events and forces governing our process / business.
+When we finish enforcing the timeline and we have a consistent flow of our business we can add people and external systems.
+We need them for clarity and better understanding of events and forces governing our business.

 For marking people we use a yellow sticky note with a symbolic drawing of a person or clock if we want to show that time matters.
 External systems may be represented by large pink stickies with their names on it.
+By an external system I mean a piece of the whole process which is beyond our control e.g. an application, a department, other companies.

 ![actor](/img/articles/2022-06-23-eventstorming/image3.png)